Alcohol Detox Centers

 Although you may be tempted to stop consuming alcohol on your own at home (or “go cold turkey”), doing so can be extremely dangerous and may lead to seizures or other health problems.
 If you are ready to take the first step toward sobriety, we highly recommend a medically assisted detox program.

-When you suddenly stop consuming alcohol and remove it from your body, you may begin to experience withdrawal symptoms.
-These physical symptoms can be more or less severe, depending on your alcohol abuse history, your body composition, how long you’ve been drinking alcohol, and if you are addicted to any other substances.
+When you suddenly stop consuming alcohol and remove it from your body, you may begin to experience alcohol withdrawal symptoms.
+Alcohol withdrawal syndrome can be more or less severe, depending on your alcohol abuse history, your body composition, how long you’ve been drinking alcohol, and if you are addicted to any other substances.

 During your alcohol detox program, you may experience some of the following symptoms.
 They typically peak within 24-72 hours, but this will vary based on your circumstances.